Personality and Physical Health

 Agreeableness

 Agreeableness is characterized by being pleasant and friendly to other people.
-People with a high level of agreeableness tend to have fewer conflicts in their relationships than those with a low level of it.
+People with a high level of agreeableness tend to have fewer conflicts in their relationships than those low in agreeableness.

 Mixed results have been found in how a person’s level of agreeableness affects their physical health, although there have been findings that agreeableness is linked to a longer life for women.